 We believe that the board of directors' role in risk oversight is effective and appropriate given the extensive regulation to which it is already subject as a BDC.
 Specifically, as a BDC, we must comply with certain regulatory requirements that control the levels of risk in its business and operations.
-For example, our ability to incur indebtedness is limited such that our asset coverage must equal at least 200.0% immediately after each time we incurs indebtedness and we generally have to invest at least 70.0% of our total assets in "qualifying assets."
+For example, our ability to incur indebtedness is limited such that our asset coverage must equal at least 200.0% (or 150.0% if we satisfy certain requirements in the future) immediately after each time we incurs indebtedness and we generally have to invest at least 70.0% of our total assets in "qualifying assets."
 In addition, we intend to maintain our status as a RIC under Subchapter M of the Code.
 As a RIC we must, among other things, meet certain income source and asset diversification requirements.